 S-300V In 2016, Russia delivered S-300 air defense systems to Iran that have been deployed at Iran’s Fordow nuclear site, which is an underground facility formerly used to enrich uranium.
-Although the facility has been inactive since implementation of the Joint Comprehensive Plan of Action (JCPOA) in 2015, Iranian military officials claim the systems will be fielded to “protect Iran’s nuclear facilities under any circumstances.”
+Although the facility has been inactive since the implementation of the Joint Comprehensive Plan of Action (JCPOA) in 2015, Iranian military officials claim the systems will be fielded to “protect Iran’s nuclear facilities under any circumstances.”

 Countering the Iranian Threat

 The Iranian ballistic missile threat puts at risk U.S. forces, partners, and allies in the Middle East and Europe.
-In response, the United States, along with key U.S. partners and allies in Europe and the Middle East, have undertaken a variety of measures to mitigate the risk posed by Iran’s improving ballistic missile arsenal.
+In response, the United States, along with key U.S. partners and allies in Europe and the Middle East, has undertaken a variety of measures to mitigate the risk posed by Iran’s improving ballistic missile arsenal.